Convergence of proximal solutions for evolution inclusions with time-dependent maximal monotone operators: Differential inclusions with maximal monotone mappings

 \subsection{Related frameworks and their limitations}

 Historically, the evolution inclusions given in \eqref{eq:incGen} have been a subject of research in mathematical community in different eras.
 However, the solutions to such equations have been proposed under rather strict conditions.
-Here, we provide a brief of list of the main results that exist concerning the existence and uniqueness of solutions for such systems.\\
+Here, we provide a brief of list of the main results that exist concerning the existence and uniqueness of solutions for such systems. {We also refer the reader to \cite[Chapter II]{HuPapa00} for an overview of the special case when $F(t,\cdot)$ is the subdifferential of a convex function.}\\

 {\em Single-valued operators with fixed domain \cite{Kato67}:} The earliest results on solutions of dynamical systems \eqref{eq:incGen} with time-dependent maximal monotone relations were proposed in \cite{Kato67}.
 The author focused on the case where $F(t,\cdot):\R^n \to \R^n$ is single-valued and $F(\cdot,x)$ is Lipschitz continuous, uniformly in $x$.
 The major restriction imposed here is that